ioanmeri/complete-cyber-security-network/04-firewalls.md

 iptables -L
 ```

-Input Chain // Forward Chain // Output Chain
+- Input Chain

-Input controls the inbound connections
+  - Input controls the inbound connections
+  - e.g ping this laptop / files share
+- Forward Chain

-Forward for connections destined to be forward on to another device (like a router)
+  - Forward for connections **destined to be forward on to another device** (like a router)
+  - also for inbound connections
+  - only for special devices like routers, NAT addressing
+- Output Chain

-Ouput chain controls outbound connections (e.g. the laptop to server the web)
+  - Ouput chain controls outbound connections (e.g. allow the laptop to serf the web)

+Chains have default behavior
-Default Policy **DROP**: When non of the existing rules apply the connection will be dropped
+- Default Policy **DROP**: When non of the existing rules apply the connection will be dropped
+  - requests will be timed out
+- Reject: don't allow the connection and send back a response to inform the source that has been rejected
+  - ping message: destination port unreachable
+- Accept

+### Usufull commands

 **Delete all the rules**